Leadership and Program Support

 She currently lives with her wife, Kelsey, and their pack of rescue animals including dogs, cats, and guinea pigs.
 Dr. Sweet is a huge fan of pugs and has 3 of them at home amongst her other creatures.
 She enjoys reading, quality time with her family and pets, and a good TV show.
 Dr. Sweet has an interest in caring for dogs, cats, and exotic animals and loves to help clients who speak Spanish (habla español).
 She loves all creatures, big and small!
 Two quotes that she lives by are “If it’s not hard, you’re not dreaming big enough!” and “Stand for something or fall for anything.”

-Dr. Kelsea Neitzke DVM
+Dr. Kelsea DVM

 Shelter Veterinarian (part-time)